audit-brands/AssurKit/README.md

 #### First-Time Setup

-When you run `docker-compose up` for the first time, the system will automatically:
+When you run `docker-compose up` from the `infra/` directory for the first time, the system will automatically:

 1. **Initialize the PostgreSQL database** with the required schema
 2. **Run database migrations** to create all tables (users, roles, user_roles, etc.)